 First of all, you will need to locate the meters and take readings.
 This should be done as soon as possible after the date of death.
 You will then need to contact the utility companies to give them the readings and to inform them that your loved one has passed away.
 The companies will send you final bills up to the meter readings you have given, and the balances can be paid to or from the Estate.

 It is the balances on these bills that will need to be reported for Probate and Inheritance Tax.
 The companies will then open new accounts in the name of the person responsible for dealing with the Estate, which may be you.
 You will need to look after the bills on the new accounts right up until the house or flat is sold or transferred, at which point you will need to take further meter readings and contact the companies again to ask them to close the accounts and send you final bills.

 As well as the utilities, there are a great deal of other bills to consider, such as council tax, the television licence and the telephone and internet services.
 Despite these being day to day things that everybody deals with, they can be surprisingly overwhelming when you have just lost a loved one.

-At Co-op Legal Services we can take away all the pressure and stress of administering an estate, and we are more than happy to deal with utility and other bills for you.
-We charge a fixed fee for our Probate Complete Service which deals with everything from speaking to utility companies to dealing with Inheritance Tax, administering the estate accounts and distributing the estate assets to the beneficiaries.
+At Co-op Legal Services we can take away all the pressure and stress of administering an Estate, and we are more than happy to deal with utility and other bills for you.
+We charge a fixed fee for our Probate Complete Service which deals with matters from speaking to utility companies to dealing with Inheritance Tax, administering the Estate accounts and distributing the Estate assets to the beneficiaries.